akblakney/WAV-RNG/README.md

 Monte Carlo value for Pi is 3.141454986 (error 0.00 percent).
 Serial correlation coefficient is 0.000004 (totally uncorrelated = 0.0).
 ```
 Most of the results are in line with what we would expect from random data.
 There is one exception: the raw version has a Chi square distribution with p-value 0.01 percent.
 This is very small, and an indication that the data is not random.

-Most of the other ent results look similar.
-A full description of the fields of the test is available at the linked site, but briefly:
-- entropy gives the information density of the file.
-A perfect score is 8 bits per byte, and the 7.999966 is quite close.
-- Optimum compression gives how much the file could be compressed.
-Random data should not be able to be compressed at all, normally, since there should be very little detectable pattern in the data.
-The above result indicates 0% compression is possible, which is a perfect score.
-- The Chi squared test statistic is, according to the authors, "extremely sensitive to errors in pseudorandom sequence generators ...
-If the percentage is greater than 99% or less than 1%, the sequence is almost certainly not random..."
-In short, extreme values indicate non-randomness, so a score of 59% is good.
-- Arithmetic mean is simply the result of summing the bytes and computing an average.
-The [law of large numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers) tells us that for large sequences of random numbers, this statistic should converge to the true mean, in this case 127.5.
-Scores close to this value are to be expected, whereas scores that stray far from this value could indicate non-randomness.
-- The Monte Carlo value for Pi section uses the data to approximate Pi via the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
-If a large sequence of data has a very inaccurate Monte Carlo approximation it is an indication that the data is not random.
-Our small error of 0.06% is well within the expected value of random data.
-- Serial correlation tells us how much subsequent bytes depend on each other.
-For random data, this should be very close to zero.

-As I mentioned, this is not a very rigorous test, but can serve as a sanity check that our generator is performing decently.
+This is one of the few indications I've seen that the raw (even) bytes from the .wav files are not completely random.
+While they pass many other tests (such as those discussed later in those section), a low p-value for the Chi square distribution is one that I've seen on multiple occassions during testing, and seems to indicate non-randomness.
+Nonetheless, the entropy of the bytes is still enough to feed SHA-512 for a good random output.

 ### Nist Randomness Test Suite
 In this section I discuss the results of NIST's *A Statistical Test Suite for Random and Pseudorandom Number Generators for Cryptographic Applications* applied to the output of my RNG.
 You can find the official posting of this project by NIST [here](https://www.nist.gov/publications/statistical-test-suite-random-and-pseudorandom-number-generators-cryptographic), which has a link to download the PDF of their document.
 For this project I used [this](https://github.com/stevenang/randomness_testsuite) implementation of the NIST test suite by Steven Kho Ang and Spence Churchill.